forefireAPI/forefire/docs/source/installation.rst

 - **NetCDF Libraries:** ForeFire requires NetCDF support.
 The specific package needed is the C++ interface.

   - On **Debian/Ubuntu**, the install script uses `libnetcdf-c++4-dev`.
+  - On other systems, find the equivalent package (e.g., `netcdf-cxx-devel`, `netcdf-cxx4`).
-  - *(Note: Ensure this is the correct/intended library.
+  - *Note: Ensure this is the correct/intended library.
 Older docs might mention `libnetcdf-cxx-legacy-dev`.
-Verify which one is actually required by the current CMake setup).*
+Verify which one is actually required by the current CMake setup.*
-  - On other systems, find the equivalent package (e.g., `netcdf-cxx-devel`, `netcdf-cxx4`).

 **Option 2a: Using the Install Script (Recommended for Debian/Ubuntu)**